-Exhibit Number Description 10.1 First Amendment to Loan and Security Agreement, dated May 21, 2020, by and among the Company, Molecular Templates OpCo, Inc., and, K2 Health Ventures LLC and Ankura Trust Company, LLC, effective April 4, 2022.
+Exhibit Number Description 10.1 First Amendment to Loan and Security Agreement, dated May 21, 2020, by and among the Company, Molecular Templates OpCo, Inc., K2 Health Ventures LLC and Ankura Trust Company, LLC, effective April 4, 2022 (incorporated by reference to Exhibit 10.1 to the Company's Quarterly Report on Form 10-Q (File No. 001-32979) filed on May 13, 2022).
 31.1 Certification of Principal Executive Officer required by Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934 as amended.
 31.2 Certification of Principal Financial Officer required by Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934 as amended.
 32.1 Certification required by Rule 13a-14(b) or Rule 15d-14(b) and Section 1350 of Chapter 63 of Title 18 of the United States Code (18 U.S.C. §1350).
 101.INS Inline XBRL Instance Document.
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Labels Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 104 Cover Page Interactive Data File (embedded within the Inline XBRL document)

-^{} Filed herewith.
+\ Filed herewith.

-^{} Furnished herewith.
+\\ Furnished herewith.
 This certification is not deemed filed for purposes of Section 18 of the Exchange Act, or otherwise subject to the liability of that section, and is not deemed to be incorporated by reference into any filing under the Securities the Exchange Act.